odoo/owl/doc/reference/hooks.md

 class FormComponent extends Component {
   setup() {
     const model = makeModel();
-    useSubEnv({ model });
+    // model will be available on this.env for this component and all children useSubEnv({ model });
+    // someKey will be available on this.env for all children useChildSubEnv({ someKey: "value" });
   }
 }
 ```

-The `useSubEnv` takes one argument: an object which contains some key/value that
+The `useSubEnv` and `useChildSubEnv` hooks take one argument: an object which
-will be added to the parent environment.
-Note that it will extend, not replace
+contains some key/value that will be added to the current environment.
+These hooks
-the parent environment.
-And of course, the parent environment will not be
-affected.
+will create a new env object with the new information:

+- `useSubEnv` will assign this new `env` to itself and to all children components
+- `useChildSubEnv` will only assign this new `env` to all children components.

+As usual in Owl, [environments](environment.md) created with these two hooks are
+frozen, to prevent unwanted modifications.

+Note that both these hooks can be called an arbitrary number of times.
+The `env`
+will then be updated accordingly.

 ### `useExternalListener`